makeabilitylab/physcomp/arduino/rgb-led.md

 Now, let's work on the Common Anode version.
 The circuit wiring is almost the exact same as before: the 1st leg (red), 3rd leg (blue), and 4th leg (green) of the RGB LED connect to digital I/O Pins 6, 5, and 3 respectively (along with a current limiting resistor for each); however, the 2nd leg is now a **common anode** and thus, should be connected to 5V (and not `GND` as it was for the common cathode).

-To drive current through our circuit and turn on an embedded LED—say the red LED—we counterintuitively have to set the corresponding LED pin to `LOW` (Pin 6, in this case) and the other LED pins to `HIGH` (Pins 5 and 3).
+To drive current through our circuit and turn on an embedded LED—say the red LED—we counterintuitively have to set the corresponding red LED pin to `LOW` (Pin 6, in this case) and the other LED pins to `HIGH` (Pins 5 and 3).
 Why?
 Remember that current always flows from **high potential** to **low potential**.
 With a Common Anode, the 2nd leg is the anode (high potential or, in this case, 5V) so we must connect the other legs to lower potential to create a voltage difference and allow current to flow.

 ---